Carlj0666/synths_accumulate/notes.md

 # TO DO

 * Refactor, remove logic from views!!
 Use partials and helpers, dry up the code
-* Only show and application helper have logic for views
+ - Only show and application helper have logic in their views, need to figure out how to display links in helpers.

 *Record Walkthrough for 5 min.